bhirbec/betas/README.md

-                        to be downloaded since the `start_date` --no-download         Do not download any data from Yahoo - just compute indicators
+                        to be downloaded since the `start_date` --no-download         Do not download any data from Yahoo - just compute indicators --nb-greenthreads=NB_GREENTHREADS
-  --nb-proc=NB_PROC     Number of processors used to compute indicators
+                        Number of greenthreads used to download data --nb-proc=NB_PROC     Number of processors used to compute indicators
 ```